k2view-academy/K2View-Academy/articles/04_fabric_studio/25_web_data_explorer.md

-Following are the actions you can make with the DB Explorer View:
+Following are the actions you can make with the DB Explorer View.

 ## Open the Query Builder